ibivu/B4TM-Galaxy-2017/README.md

 ### Setup

-This part will be done on the Galaxy server, and don't forget to log in to it.
-Due to the expensive computation of the workflow and the limited cloud computation resources, for each team, we strongly suggest running one workflow collectively rather than individually.
+This part will be done on **Galaxy Instance 1**.
+Please refer to [this document](https://github.com/ibivu/B4TM-Galaxy-2017/tree/master/docker) for setting it up.

+You need to register an account in this Galaxy instance before continuing the assignment.

 ### To-do list
 In this part, you are required to: